johnhunter/yui-compressor-webapp/README.md

 ## Options ##

-The compressor provides various options for both the web-app and the compressor itself.
+The compressor provides options for both the web-app and the compressor itself.
 You will rarely need to change from the default settings so these are not initially displayed in the web-app screen.